space-concordia-robotics/robotics-prototype/robot/basestation/README.md

 Visit this link in your browser to see the GUI.

 If the rover machine is running `StreamDispatcher.py`, then you will see a live video stream of the arm camera.

+You also need to have the rosbridge_suite package installed.
+After running app.py, run rosbridge_websocket.launch to connect the webpage to a ROS websockets server (port 9090 by default).